 The Warhawk softball team is proud of the winning tradition that has become a habit at UW-Whitewater.
-Over the years, the Warhawks have won many WIAC Championships, including back to back titles in 2014 & 2015, and have appeared in the NCAA tournament numerous times.
-In 2008, the Warhawk team finished the season as the NCAA Division III National Runner Up and finished 3rd in the country in 2014.
+Over the years, the Warhawks have won many WIAC Championships, including back to back titles in 2014 & 2015 and again in 2017, where they had a perfect 17-0 record against WIAC opponents.
+The Warhawks have appeared in the NCAA tournament numerous times, while finishing the season as the NCAA Division III National Runner Up in 2008 and 3rd in 2014.

 Maximum 70 participants per clinic

-The hitting clinic will provide instruction in aspects of hitting and bunting.
-Hitting instruction will include teaching fundamental aspects of the swing, hitting from machines, and live pitching situations.
-Players are encouraged to bring their own bat if possible.
+The clinics will provide instruction in both hitting and bunting.
+Instruction will include teaching the fundamental aspects of the swing, a variety of drills, hitting from machines, and live pitching situations.
+Players are encouraged to bring their own bat and helmet if possible.
+All three hitting sessions provide the same instruction.

 Clinic 1: 8:30 am - 11:00 am